Dispersion Statistics on Productivity

 A peek at the patterns underlying industry productivity

 Some industries have a wider spread than others between more productive establishments* and less productive establishments.
 This has important implications for how productivity (the ratio of outputs to inputs) changes in the industry as a whole over time.
 The official industry productivity statistics published by BLS are, after all, the weighted average productivity of all the establishments that make up the industry.

-The first stage of this project is to measure dispersion in manufacturing industries.
 You may have a picture in your mind of how a certain industry’s productivity distribution looks.
 Are some establishments rising stars of productivity, leaping far above average during times of rapid change, while others struggle to improve productivity?
 These dynamics lead to a widening distribution.
 Do most establishments tend to rise and fall together with the business cycle?
 This pattern might suggest a compressed or stable distribution of productivity.

 BLS and the Census Bureau welcome feedback.
 In addition, restricted-use microdata sets are available for qualified researchers on approved projects in the Federal Statistical Research Data Center (FSRDC) network.

 Note: for measures of spatial variation in productivity, please see BLS measures of state productivity.

 DiSP differs in substantial ways from other BLS series of labor productivity in 4-digit NAICS manufacturing industries.
 These diagrams summarize the basic differences in source data, methodology, and end product.
 For more information on differences in purpose and the comparability of results, please see How are these measures different from other BLS productivity statistics?